-Litigation Funding Comparative Guide - - Australia
+Litigation Funding Comparative Guide

 - investment management insurance policies.

 D&O policies – which insure directors and company officers against claims arising from the conduct of their duties and may also include ‘Side C' cover, which insures the company itself against liability for breaches of the securities laws – have received the greatest attention in recent years.
-Insurers and brokers have claimed that the increasing level of securities class action activity in Australia has been a major factor in the ‘crisis' that enveloped the D&O market:
+Insurers and brokers have claimed that the increasing level of securities class action activity in Australia has been a major factor in the recent ‘crisis' said to have enveloped the D&O market:

 - Insurers have withdrawn from the market or tightened limits on cover;